 Each year, Global analyzes the ACCME Annual Report and provides additional context and a deeper dive into the data, providing our own unique analysis and interpretation of the numbers.

-The 2016 ACCME Annual Report, released on July 12, 2017, showed growth in both physician and non-physician participants at activities, while total CME income increased by 2% from 2015 numbers.
-Three-year trend data shows that since 2014, the number
+The 2017 ACCME Annual Report data, released on July 13, 2017 shows growth in both physician and non-physician participants at activities, while total CME income increased by 6% from 2016 numbers.
+Three-year trend data shows that since 2015, the number of physician participants at CME activities has increased by 9% while the number of non-physician participants increased by 10%

 Grant Approval and Profitability Scale